jannvck/rdfp/README.md

 # rdfp
 RDF stream processing framework written in Scala.

-Works with Sesame and Jena.
+Works with Sesame and Jena and has a small footprint.
 Supports on-the-fly lucene indexing.
 RDFStreamProcessingTest.scala contains several test cases which may serve as examples on how to use.
 The framework has been used successfully to process datasets containing more than